bpp/bpp-manual/bpp-4-manual.md

 > Tree Inference with BPP Using Genomic Sequences and the Multispecies
 > Coalescent, Molecular Biology and Evolution 35: 2585--2593.

-You can also cite the one of the [BPP]{.smallcaps} tutorials and the original papers describing the methods you used (see above).
+You can also cite the one of the BPP tutorials and the original papers describing the methods you used (see above).
 Be sure to state the priors that you used since they are necessary for reproducibility.
 If you conduct a joint analysis of species delimitation